Africa Energies Summit

 Accelerate Exploration Timelines in Africa

 Decades of regional experience advance licensing rounds and fast-track access to frontier basins.
-Beyond technical precence to strategic insight, enabling smoother pathways to exploration success.
+Beyond technical precision to strategic insight, enabling smoother pathways to exploration success.

 Tuesday, May 12 - Thursday, May 14, 2026